 Cost of a poor diet: Three quality years

 A nutritious and balanced diet helps you manage your weight, blood pressure, blood sugar and cholesterol levels and boosts your overall well-being.
 Canada’s Food Guide recommends women aged 19-50 eat seven to eight servings of vegetables and fruit per day, while men should eat eight to 10.
-The Foundation’s Eat Well Live Longer brochure (PDF) can help; Health Check can help you make healthier choices at the grocery store.
+The Foundation’s Eat Well Live Longer brochure (PDF) can help.

 Cost of excessive stress: Two quality years